100-m/nx.digital/doc/security.md

 ## Ensuring Business Continuity

-There are 2 channels of communication to reach us, a dedicated slack channel and a support email address **contact@100m.io**.
+There are 2 channels of communication to reach us, a dedicated slack channel and a support email address *contact@100m.io*.
-The following mechanisms are available to mitigate incidents:

-- A command to revert to any daily backup < 30j
-- A command to logout currently connected user and resynchronize access keys or revoke all accesses.
+The support team is available from Monday to Friday from 9:00 am to 7:00 pm, within a maximum of 2 hours.

+Business continuity plan covers the following risks:
+- delivery defect
+- Issues with our third-party service
+- Issues with our Cloud provider.

+In the case of a major incident, each team member is trained to apply our Recovery plan.
+The training is realized in our demonstration environment at least once a year.
+The recovery plan execution necessitates 1 day.

 # How we set up a secure & OS agnostic software factory in a public cloud environment